Switchback Travel (Jason Hummel)

 What we don’t: Heavier than the LE LED above without enough to show for it.

-If you’re looking to maximize bang for your buck, look no further than COAST’s EAL22.
-With a whopping 1,250 lumens at max output, the COAST is the brightest and most powerful lantern on our list while coming in at a remarkably low price point.
+If you’re looking to maximize bang for your buck, look no further than Coast's EAL22.
+With a whopping 1,250 lumens at max output, the Coast is the brightest and most powerful lantern on our list while coming in at a remarkably low price point.
 Battery life is respectable, too: The EAL22 lasts around 7.5 hours on high and up to 225 hours on the lowest 77-lumen setting, which stacks up pretty competitively to the 1,000-lumen LE LED above (12 hours on high).
-And like most of COAST’s products, the EAL22 is well suited for rough use with good water resistance and a sturdy nylon body that won’t crack if you drop it (from a reasonable height, of course).
+And like most of Coast's products, the EAL22 is well suited for rough use with good water resistance and a sturdy nylon body that won’t crack if you drop it (from a reasonable height, of course).
 The rest of the build is pretty basic, although you do get carabiners on the top and bottom to suspend the lantern from a branch or inside your tent.
 Bonus: The diffuser twists off to provide a wider beam, which is great for illuminating a work space at night.

-What’s not to like with the COAST EAL22?
+What’s not to like about the Coast EAL22?
 First is weight: At 2 pounds 8.6 ounces, it’s noticeably heavier than the 14-ounce LE LED above with only a modest bump in output.
-The COAST does offer more lighting modes—including warm low, medium, high, red, and flashing red—and the ability to recharge via USB, although you’ll have to purchase the brand’s ZITHION-X battery separately for an additional $40.
+The Coast does offer more lighting modes—including warm low, medium, high, red, and flashing red—and the ability to recharge via USB, although you’ll have to purchase the brand’s Zithion-X battery separately for an additional $40.
 And as we touched on above, the output is overkill for most uses—casual campers can save $10 and around 2 pounds with the 330-lumen EAL13 version.
 To be sure, the EAL22 has appeal for emergency use at home or camp, sorting through gear in the dark, or whipping up a late-night meal, and it’s a standout value at just $30.
 But most campers (ourselves included) will be willing to trade some brightness for modern features like device-charging capabilities (you'll need to upgrade to the separate battery for this) and built-in solar panels, pushing the EAL22 slightly down our rankings.

-See the COAST EAL22
+See the Coast EAL22

 Weight: 12.8 oz.